 Once within these organizations, Chinese citizens were encouraged to attend regular political meetings and to study communist teachings.
 The teaching stressed the need for loyalty to the Communist Revolution over loyalty to family and friends.
 Citizens were encouraged to report individuals who were not good communists.
 Struggle sessions were then held against them.

 For more recalcitrant cases, reluctant communists often underwent an indoctrination process that could last up to a year.
-Usually, indoctrination started with individuals being removed from their friends, family and contact with the outside world.
-Recalcitrants were split into small groups and lodged in often ramshackle conditions.
+Usually, indoctrination started with individuals being removed from their friends and family and being cut off from contact with the outside world.
+Recalcitrant citizens were split into small groups and lodged in often ramshackle conditions.
 For the first few months recalcitrants were worked long hours so that fatigue could help fracture their resistance.
 Thus depleted, recalcitrants were then forced to criticize themselves and each other’s backgrounds.
 After a while, the hours of hard labor were reduced, food improved and criticism sessions were lengthened to include the study of Marx, Lenin, Stalin and Mao.
 The study sessions emphasized the superiority of communism while depicting China’s imperialist and republican pasts as dark, backward, unjust and corrupt.
 It was expected that, during this second phase, individuals would undergo an emotional breakdown during which they came to see that opposing the CCP was futile.
 Instead, once they began to fully accept CCP teachings they usually experienced real emotional relief.
 Solidifying their acceptance of CCP teachings usually lasted an additional 3 to 4 months during which time they often saw new truths in communist theory.
 Part of this consolidation process involved their aiding others to find the true communist light.
 Once returned to their political and societal organizations, their new communist thinking was continually underpinned by study sessions and political rallies.

 Mao’s remolding of the individual was a precursor to his remolding society.
 Mass campaigns were a key tool by which he sculpted new China.
 As it still does today, the CCP often tested its social campaigns regionally before expanding them nationwide.
 Often quotas were set as to the number of people that would need to be reformed or eliminated.
 Most of these quotas were arbitrarily established.